pdincubus/JSONDerulo/README-v2.md

         &cacheName=`UNIQUE_NAME_FOR_CACHE_FILE`
         &apiKey=`YOUR_V3_API_KEY`
         &playlistId=`YOUR_PLAYLIST_ID`
+        &random=`1 OR 0`
     ]]
 </ul>
 ```

-Grab an API key for v3 from [Google API Console](https://code.google.com/apis/console/).
+Grab an API key for v3 from [Google API Console](https://console.developers.google.com).
 Ensure you switch API v3 access on!